grimmerk/switchv/README.md

 3. [fixed] (packaged app) Frontend usually fails to fetch data from server since the server is starting firstly.
 Need refresh.
 Add some waiting time.

-4. handle minimizing electron app case (how?)
+4. [system limitation, wll not fix] handle minimizing electron app case and make it hidden. ref:  https://github.com/electron/electron/issues/29860#issuecomment-870697754

 5. ~~Sometimes tray menu will not show.
 It seems to be because too many menu apps?
 Yes.
 It is all about macbook notch.
 We can not solve it~~